orbitalquark/scintillua/docs/manual.md

    such as minified JavaScript.
 The first 128 bytes seems reasonable.
 3. Use Scintilla's [SCI_PRIVATELEXERCALL][] message along with the operation `SCLUA_DETECT` (1) to store the detected lexer's name in the given `pointer` argument.
-This operation behaves like other Scintilla string API functions: when passing a NULL pointer argument, the length of the string that should be allocated is returned.
+This operation behaves like other Scintilla string API functions: when passing a null pointer argument, the length of the string that should be allocated is returned.
 4. If the result is a non-empty string, call `CreateLexer()` with that result and set the newly created lexer using SCI_SETILEXER.